Valparaiso University

+The university is known for its Lutheran Christian heritage and has one of the largest chapels on a U.S. college campus.
+It accepts 94% of applicants for enrollment.

 History

 Valparaiso Male and Female College

-In 1859, citizens of Valparaiso were so supportive of the placement of the college that they raised $11,000 to encourage the Methodist Church to locate there.
+In 1859, residents of the city of Valparaiso raised $11,000 in support of the Methodist Church locating the college there.
 The school opened on September 21, 1859, to 75 students, and was one of the first coeducational colleges in the nation.
 Students paid tuition expenses of $8 per term (three terms per year), plus nearby room and board costs of approximately $2 per week.
-Instruction at the college actually began with young children, and most of the students were in elementary and grade levels.
+Instruction at the college began with young children, and most of the students were in elementary and grade levels.
 Courses at the collegiate level included math, literature, history, sciences, and philosophy.
 Courses stressing the Christian faith included "moral philosophy" and "moral science."
-During the Civil War, most of the men (both students and administrative members) enrolled in the army.
-Further difficulties arose In 1867, when Indiana passed a bill that provided state support for public education, adding competition for students.
-Moreover, the Methodists’ broad statewide efforts toward higher education meant none of their schools were self-sustaining.
-The combination of factors proved too much to overcome for the Male and Female College, and the school closed in 1871.
+During the Civil War, many students and administrators enrolled in the army.
+Financing problems led to the closing of the school in 1871.

 Northern Indiana Normal School and Business Institute

 The school, reopened by Henry Baker Brown in 1873, was named the Northern Indiana Normal School and Business Institute.
-In 1900, the school was renamed Valparaiso College and gained its current university status after being rechartered in 1906.